-Why people going door-to-door asking to see your utility bills, or Enbridge bills, or gas and electricity bills?
+Why are people going door-to-door asking to see your utility bills, Enbridge bills, or gas and electricity bills?

 Do you wonder why there are people knocking on your door asking for the homeowner and they want to see your utility, energy, hydro (electricity), or gas bill?

-The main reason they want to see your gas and electricity bills is because they need your account number.
-With your account number and your signature, they can switch you to a new gas and electricity provider where you may pay more on your gas and electricity cost.
-You won’t notice anything different until 30-60 days later when you get your gas and electricity bills and notice the price had jumped.
+The main reason they want to see your gas and electricity bills is that they need your account number.
+With your account number and your signature, they can switch you to a new gas and electricity provider where you may pay more for your gas and electricity.
+You won’t notice anything different until 30-60 days later when you get your gas and electricity bills and notice the price jumped.